ritikaradh/FashionSpy/README.md

 In the quest of solving this intriguing societal-business nexus, we come up with Fashion Spy.

 If they think more fashion, they will buy more fashion.
-The GenAI feature on Fashion Ecommerce Platform- Fashion Spy is based on this ideology and so are its features curated that are discussed in the next section.
+The GenAI feature on Fashion Ecommerce Platform- Fashion Spy is based on this insight and so are its features curated that are discussed in the next section.

 ## Features